The life boat crew are safely home

 The sea is swaying softly now.

-Are all in worlds of dream still lost.
+Are all in world of dream still lost.

 They save wrecked ships despite the cost.